 Food and drink

-A huge part of the lodge's aim is to personalise each guest's experience.
+A huge part of the lodge's aim is to personalize each guest's experience.
 Food and wine selection is therefore excellent, and guests staying here are spoilt for choice.
 Breakfast and lunch is served in the Harford Library, which has amazing views, and on warm, clear days guests are treated to breakfast and lunch outside on the deck.
-Guests dine from a set menu, served in the boma or in the main house.
+Dinner is served à la carte in the boma or in the main house.

 The property has many outdoor activities for all ages, including the Battlefield Kids program for younger guests.
 Families can be accommodated in the lodge's two sets of inter-leading rooms.
 It is worth noting that some tours and drives may not allow children under the age of 12, and younger children are not allowed in the dining room.